DivyanshSharma123/JarvisAi/README.md

 # JarvisAi
-This is a jarvis project
+This is a jarvis project which is a voice assistant and works on our commands.